Selimach/visualization/README.md

 c - Creation of various charts to benchmark airlines on various routes.

 #### 2 - Socio-economic
 a- Creation of maps showing the evolution of employment rates per country (with the possibility to highlight only few countries ) based on data sourced from Eurostat.
-Information can be also shown on a map, for a particular on for several years to show trends.
+Information can be also shown on a map, for a particular year, or for several years to show trends.

 #### 3 - Consumer goods
 a- Chart showing the number of calories by menu and restaurant or how to transform data from a rough table into a more insightful representation.